ghiden/angucomplete-alt/README.md

-angucomplete-extra
+angucomplete-alt
 ============

-A simple but powerful AngularJS directive that allows you to quickly create autocomplete boxes that pull data either from a server or local variable.
+This is a fork of Daryl Rowland's angucomplete (https://github.com/darylrowland/angucomplete) with a bit of tweaks here and there.

-To see a demo go here: http://ghiden.github.io/angucomplete-extra
+To see a demo go here: http://ghiden.github.io/angucomplete-alt

 ###Key Features
 * Show just a title, a title and a description or a title, description and image in your autocomplete list